leg100/gcp-hardening-guide/README.md

 Note: this may cause GKE instances to malfunction, so set this policy to `false` on projects containing GKE clusters.

 OS Login can otherwise be enabled by setting [`enable-oslogin=TRUE` in project or instance metadata](https://cloud.google.com/compute/docs/instances/managing-instance-access#enable_oslogin).
 However, a user with the necessary IAM permissions can disable OS Login by setting `enable-oslogin=FALSE` (these permissions are included in IAM roles typically assigned to users working with compute engine resources).

-#### Reasoning

-* The distribution of SSH keys cannot be controlled; they can be leaked to outside parties.

 ### 2.2.
 Prevent OS Login loophole (Linux)